pederund/BAN400_project/README.md

 # R interface to Avinor flight data

 In this project we have collected real time flight data and created a shiny app that visualizes departures and arrivals for Norwegian airports.
-We have separated the process into to scripts.
-The first, “flight data”, collect the data from Avinor’s own homepage, while the second one creates the app.
+We have separated the process into two scripts.
+The first, “flight data”, collects the data from Avinor’s own homepage, while the second one creates the app.
+The goal has been to replicate the homepage of Avinor (https://avinor.no/flyplass/oslo/flyinformasjon/avganger/).
-The final product should look something like this:
+77 The final product should look something like this:

 ![Image of Shiny App](https://github.com/pederund/BAN400_project/blob/main/Shiny%20app%2C%20Avinor%20table.png)